US intelligence report on COVID-19 origins rejects some points raised by lab leak theory proponents

 But Friday’s report said the intelligence community has not gone further.
 Four agencies still believe the virus was transferred from animals to humans, and two agencies — the Energy Department and the FBI — believe the virus leaked from a lab.
 The CIA and another agency have not made an assessment.

-Located in the city where the pandemic is believed to have began, the lab has faced intense scrutiny for its previous research into bat coronaviruses and its reported security lapses.
+Located in the city where the pandemic is believed to have began, the Wuhan Institute of Virology has faced intense scrutiny for its previous research into bat coronaviruses and its reported security lapses.

-The Wuhan lab genetically engineered viruses as part of its research.
+The lab genetically engineered viruses as part of its research, the report said, including efforts to combine different viruses.

 But the report says U.S. intelligence “has no information, however, indicating that any WIV genetic engineering work has involved SARS-CoV-2, a close progenitor, or a backbone virus that is closely-related enough to have been the source of the pandemic.”

-And reports of several lab researchers falling ill with respiratory symptoms in fall 2019 are also inconclusive, the report argues, saying some of their symptoms weren’t consistent with COVID-19.
+And reports of several lab researchers falling ill with respiratory symptoms in fall 2019 are also inconclusive, the report argues.

 U.S. intelligence, the report said, “continues to assess that this information neither supports nor refutes either hypothesis of the pandemic’s origins because the researchers’ symptoms could have been caused by a number of diseases and some of the symptoms were not consistent with COVID-19.”